 VDS_id = H5Dcreate(…, “VDS”,…, vspace_id, …, vdcpl_id,…);

-Notice that files “f-%0b.h5” and datasets in them may not exist.
+Notice that the files “f-%0b.h5” and the datasets in them may not exist.

 Percival Frame Builder Use Case

 This example will use offset and stride when selecting templates in the VDS dataspace.
-The rest of the example follows the example discussed in 6.1.
+The rest of the example follows the Excalibur use case.
+See page 26.

 /* Set creation property to be used in mapping definition */